A Distributed Iterative Tikhonov Method for Networked Monotone Aggregative Hierarchical Stochastic Games: Conclusions

 \section{Conclusions}

 We propose a distributed iterative Tikhonov regularization method to \usv{compute a} Nash equlibrium of monotone aggregative games with nonsmooth cost functions over uniformly jointly connected networks.
 In the \usv{proposed} scheme, each player maintains estimates for both its equilibrium strategy and the aggregate while being able to independently choose its steplengths and regularization parameters.
-We then show that the tuple of player strategies asymptotically converges to the least-norm Nash equilibrium and \usv{derive} rate statements \usv{and sample complexity bounds} when the nonsmooth function is an indicator function of the convex set. \usv{We then consider a hierarchical generalization where each player is a leader with respect to a collection of a private set of followers competing in a strongly monotone game, given leader decisions.
+We then show that the tuple of player strategies asymptotically converges to the least-norm Nash equilibrium, {derive rate statements and sample complexity bounds and establish the high probability bounds on the gap function} when the nonsmooth function is an indicator function of the convex set. \usv{We then consider a hierarchical generalization where each player is a leader with respect to a collection of a private set of followers competing in a strongly monotone game, given leader decisions.
 In such a setting, we propose amongst the very first fully distributed schemes, combining iterative Tikhonov regularization with a randomized smoothing technique to resolve the resulting hierarchical aggregative game.
 We establish both the convergence rate and sample-complexity of this scheme by utilizing the Fitzpatrick gap function associated with the corresponding maximal monotone inclusion.
 Notably, the sample complexity bounds are near-optimal for both set of distributed schemes, leading to the somewhat surprising conclusion that this form of hierarchy does not lead to a degradation of either the rate statement or the sample-complexity bounds.
-Much remains as part of future work where our primary focus lies in considering the extension} to random networks and the investigation of non-private hierarchical games.
+Much remains as part of future work where our primary focus lies in considering the extension} to random networks, the investigation of nonconvex aggregative games \cite{liu2022approximate} and non-private hierarchical games \cite{cui2022complexity}.